ianfhunter/ianfhunter.github.io/script/README.md

 Note : The clipboard maybe not work in your configuration.
 I have (and can) only test the script on IOS and Windows, so I use `pyperclip` and `pasteboard` to do that.
 If you are on MacOS, Linux, Android, please, check your configuration on your python and open an issue if it doesn't work.
 Note : I **can't** testing on these 3 OS, so I can't create a clipboard option on my own.

+### Custom CSS
+You can add CSS using the file (custom.css)[/assets/css/custom.css].
+The plugin [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes) allow to use the creation of inline css.
+Some information about this :
+- You need to add `:` after the first `{`
+- The inline IAL work only if there is stylized markdown.
+In absence, the text will be bolded.
+- It won't work with highlight (removed automatically by the script)

+:warning: As I use CodeMirror Options and Contextual Typography, I warn you : the use of `#tags` to stylize the text before it doesn't work with my build.
+So, as an option to don't have a random tag in a text, you can use `custom.css` to remove it with `display: none` (you can have an example with `#left`).

 ### Frontmatter settings
 - `share: true` : Share the file